FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </pre>
 </div>

 One thing that was immediately clear to me from the very beginning is that **maximum Attack investment Incineroar with a White Herb** felt like a **cheat code** for the Trick Room mode.

 He continues the trend of standard mons being played in non-standard ways; most opponents will see Incineroar with teammates like these and assume that it will adopt a defensive, pivot-oritented playstyle.
 But not this Incineroar. *Oh no*.
 He's here to stay put and do *damage*.
 Because as it turns out, having a **physical attacker** that **cannot be burned** and also gets to **shrug off one stack of Intimidate for free** goes a really, *really* long way.
 And similarly to Charizard, you can stack a lot of offensive modifiers on him between **Helping Hand** and **Sun** to further increase his damage potential.

 Besides just letting him shrug off Intimidate, his **White Herb** can instead let him ditch the defensive drop that he incurs from using **Close Combat**, if the situation calls for it.
 Speaking of which, he *also* gets Close Combat!
 Tyranitars never see this coming and hate him for it.

 With Dark and Fighting-type coverage at his disposal and a great defensive typing of his own, this guy checks things such as Ceruledge, Delphox, Pyroar, and the occasional Hisuian Arcanine.
-However, unlike the first iteration of the team, he is no longer the *only* check to them, so while he is meant to act as a sweeper, sometimes it's still perfectly alright to let him fall after getting a Fake Out off to improve your board position.
+However, unlike the first iteration of the team, he is no longer the *only* check to them, so while he is meant to act as a sweeper, sometimes it's still perfectly alright to let him fall after getting a Fake Out and Intimidate off to improve your board position.

 ### Possible Alterations